General Baccalaureate Degree Policies and Requirements

-Note: Many majors and minors require GPA's higher than the above stated minimums for admission, graduation, or both.
+Note: Many majors and minors require a GPA higher than the above stated minimums for admission, graduation, or both.
 Such requirements are listed as a part of the major or minor requirements.

 University exit exam

 Students who complete more than one baccalaureate degree are only required to take the exam one time.
 Requests for exceptions to the exam requirement due to extreme hardship should be directed to the Office of the Provost.
 Information regarding the University Exit Exam may be obtained online.

 A candidate for a degree who transfers credit from another college must meet the following residence requirements: